Open-Streaming-Platform/open-streaming-platform/README.md

 This accomplished easily by using a reverse proxy in Docker such as Traefik.
 However, Port 1935 will not be proxied and must be mapped to the same port on the host.

+An external Redis server is required to handling asynchronous communications between the internal gunicorn worker instances.

 **Environment Variables**
 - DB_URL: Sets the SQLAlchemy URL String for the used DB.
     - Default: ```"sqlite:///db/database.db"```